 What is EpiHackTM?

-EpiHackTM is the gathering of professionals from the fields of technology, animal health, human health, public health, policy, communication, etc. during which participants get together for 4-6 days of workshops and work together to create, adapt, and/or improve existing / prototype technologies for improving disease surveillance and other health-related problem solutions.
+EpiHackTM is an assembly of technology, animal health, human health, public health, policy, communication, etc. professionals.
+Participants gather for 2-6 days of workshops; together, they create, adapt, and improve existing or prototype technologies with the purpose of improving disease surveillance and forming other health-related problem solutions.

 Each EpiHackTM has an event theme that is carefully selected by co-hosts and organizers.
-The theme can vary from focusing on one health, a single disease, a mass gathering, or any pandemic issue that has the potential for high impact on the host country and its neighboring regions.
+The theme can vary from focusing on one health issue, a single disease, a mass gathering, or any pandemic issue that has the potential for high impact on the host country and its neighboring regions.

 Not only do EpiHacksTM concentrate on developing prototypes but also on seeking sustainable outcomes.
 We believe that by defining challenges, exchanging commonalities and differences in practices, brainstorming for problem solving, and creating prototypes among these potential stakeholders, we will gain more engagement and a sense of belonging from them which will play a significant roles after the event has ended.
 We sincerely hope that these prototypes will, later on, be developed and become real tools.

 Our Core Value and Structure

 We believe that the key to preventing and protecting humanity from any health related issues becoming threats to our lives is To Get Together and To Work Together.

 The word, “EpiHackTM” comes from “Epidemiology” + “ Ideas Hack”.
 We have formed an EpiHackTM event where health-related practitioners from different cultures and expertises share and create sustainable solutions by collaborating with professionals from public, private, not-for-profit organizations and academic institutes, etc.

 Our short term goals by the end of the event, include developing: ideas, prototypes, stakeholder engagement, and networking.